yasin-uzun/SINBAD/README.md

 devtools::install_github("yasin-uzun/SINBAD")
 ```

-Once you have installed the SINBAD, verify that it is installed
+Once you have installed the SINBAD, you can verify that it is installed
 correctly as follows:

 ``` r